AmeemRahman45/AmeemRahman45/README.md

 <br>
 😄 Pronouns: Him/he/his.
 <br>
-⚡ Fun fact:
-I am a cool person with good attitudes.
+⚡ Fun fact:I am a cool person with good attitudes.
 I am also a TikToker.
-<br><br>
-Love to hang out with my friends as well as be social.
+Love to hang out with my friends.
 <hr>